 The Natural Capital Initiative is hosting a high-profile summit – Valuing Our Life Support Systems 2014 – at the British Library in London from 6-7 November.
 BES members benefit from discounted registration – find out more here.

 In April 2014, DfE announced that it will be implementing science A-level reforms in spring 2015.
 Find out what this means for the future of Biology A-level here.

 Missed out on our Undergraduate Ecological Careers Conference?
 Don’t worry – check out our new resources from the day including a top tips guide and presentations from invited speakers.

 The Society provides grants to promote excellent ecological research, help fund training and travel and to communicate the science of ecology as widely as possible.

-Become a member and take advantage of all the member benefits including journals, grants, meeting registration discounts, bulletins and much more!
+Become a member and take advantage of all our member benefits, including journals, grants, meeting registration discounts, Bulletins and much more!
 Membership from just £40 per year (£20 for students/reduced/retired) and you can apply and pay online.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.